brigaldies/search_with_machine_learning_course/week4/project4.md

     return classifications
 ```

+### Task 2: Use the query classifier output to filter results

 In ```search.py::query()```, a category filter is added when predictions are available (```if query_category is not None and len(query_category) > 0```):

 ```python